KrithikaKannan17/Krithika-Kannan/README.md

 # 👋 About Me

 Hi there!
-I'm **Krithika Kannan**, a passionate and driven **Computer Science undergraduate** at the **University of Waterloo**, Canada.
-My journey in tech is fueled by curiosity and a commitment to making a difference through innovative solutions.
-From organizing events to developing impactful projects, I enjoy exploring opportunities that challenge me and foster collaboration.

-👋 About Me
-Hi there!
 I'm Krithika Kannan, a passionate and driven Computer Science undergraduate at the University of Waterloo, Canada.
 My journey in tech is fueled by curiosity and a commitment to making a difference through innovative solutions.
 From organizing events to developing impactful projects, I enjoy exploring opportunities that challenge me and foster collaboration.

 🚀 About My Work